 But let us assume that somehow this consent is real.
 Like the purchaser of the house, the citizen has entered into a contract.
 His responsibility to pay for protection of his property corresponds to his right to demand that the protection he has purchased be provided.

 Absurdity is at the root of all statist thinking, producing bizarre and disastrous results.
-The statist seeks to grant rights to the labor of others, such as healthcare, education, or housing, with corresponding responsibilities for others to provide these services under the threat of violence if they don’t.
-Neither these rights nor these responsibilities can possibly exist, as the supposed rights are claimed by one person and the corresponding responsibility placed upon another.
+The statist seeks to grant rights to the labor of others, such as healthcare, education, or housing, with corresponding responsibilities for others to pay for these services under the threat of violence if they don’t.
+Neither these rights nor these responsibilities can possibly exist, as the supposed rights are claimed by one person and the corresponding responsibility placed upon another, whose own rights are therefore violated.
 If one wonders how a government can get so out of control that it spends all it can possibly tax from its citizens and all it can possibly borrow, yet still seems to need more, false rights and responsibilities are a good place to start.

 Paine, Thomas Common Sense from Paine: Collected Writings Literary Classics of the United States, Inc. New York, NY 1955 pg.
 7